SUMMARY: Enneagram Type 1 (PDP Pattern 1) Wholeness in Therapy

 Social Profile

-Type 1s range from introverted to extraverted, and their social disposition is impacted by the three relational sub-patterns.
-Dominance toward self-survival or self-preservation is a relational focus based on me first (or put your life jacket on first, before attending to others) which can lead to more introversion.
-Dominance toward bonding survival, the one-on-one focused relationships, tend to fall in the middle of the Introversion-Extraversion (I-E) spectrum.
+In addition, their social disposition is impacted by the three instinctual sub-types.
+Dominance toward self-survival or self-preservation is a focus based on me first which can lead to more introversion.
+Dominance toward bonding survival, the one-on-one focused relationships, tend to fall in the middle of the Introversion-Extraversion (I-E) scale.
 Dominance toward group survival, the social focus on groups and organizations, can lead to being more extraverted.

 Enneagram Type 1 Basic Proposition and Loss of Wholeness in Childhood

 Holy Perfection is that undivided state of utter wholeness or oneness where everything is complete as it is in each moment.
 There is no division into time or space, into good or bad, into right or wrong.
 The universe functions perfectly, balancing out change as things move from cosmos to chaos and back to cosmos over and over.
 The ocean is a good metaphor.
 It is always changing yet never changing.
 No wave is more perfect than any other wave.
 Deep underneath the waves there is calm.
 We all know this.
 Similarly, we all accept the seasons and know that life flows through each season without judgment.
-Underneath the seasons is life; underneath life is essence — permanent, unchanging, undivided.
+Underneath the seasons is life; underneath life is essence -- permanent, unchanging, undivided.
 The infant, in her rudimentary state of development, does not divide the world into good or bad, right or wrong, past or future.
 She simply is present to the is-ness, to the undivided perfection of the moment.
 This holy perfection is not to be construed that there is no pain or there are no times of great distress.
 But in the undivided state there is no judgment, therefore no suffering piled on top of pain and distress.
 The body is serene in that it is at one with itself and connected to its instinctual energy.

 This oneness is damaged by a world that severely judges and punishes "bad" behavior and impulse.
 At least the emerging perfectionist child, perhaps especially sensitive to damage of this aspect of essence, experiences this judgment as harsh and severe.
 So in the interest of survival, holy perfection goes into the background and the developing personality substitutes the perfectionism of good versus bad, right versus wrong.
 You, as a Perfectionist child, then gain worthiness and love through being good, correcting mistakes, striving to be perfect.
 You develop a powerful inner critic or judging mind with exacting standards that meet rigorous criteria.
 You replace the undivided state of holy perfection and protect it from future damage with its mimic, the divided world of perfectionism of right and wrong, of good and bad.
 To accomplish this your attention must get organized around noticing errors to correct, comparing what is wrong with what is right, and constantly monitoring your own behavior.
 You plot off and suppress desires, urges, impulses, pleasures in/and of what is good and right.